Hostile Takeover: My Face Stages a Coup

 Sometimes I’m fine with her.
 Sometimes I’m Googling “med concierge in Korea” faster than you can say “what’s that?”

-The hostile merger between past me and Today's Me hasn’t even hit litigation yet.
+Honestly?
+The hostile merger between Past Me and Today’s Me hasn’t even reached litigation yet.

-Whether you’re Team Botox, Team Serum, or Team “mind your business,” the only rule is: you get to choose your terms.
+Whether you’re Team Botox, Team Serum, or Team “mind your business,” you don't need permission to decide what “aging” means for you.